Divorce Law in Alaska

 • The length of the marriage

-The Alaska Courts allow two kinds of spousal support, rehabilitation or reorientation.
-In certain circumstances the court may order both be paid.
-Rehabilitation support is money for job training or school and can be paid for up to four years.
-Reorientation support is money that helps you get used to living on less money than when you were married, and is usually paid for a year or less.
+Alaska recognizes two types of spousal support: rehabilitation and reorientation.
+In some cases, both may be ordered.
+Rehabilitation support helps a spouse pursue education or job training and can last up to four years.
+Reorientation support helps a spouse adjust to a lower standard of living after the divorce and is usually paid for a year or less.

 Child Custody and Visitation

-In Alaska, a custody order or parenting plan is determined by the court’s Best Interest Factors.
-Specifically, the judge considers the physical, emotional, religious, and social needs of the child, the child’s preference, and the need to maintain continuity of a stable living environment.
+A custody order or parenting plan is determined by the court’s Best Interest Factors.
+Judges review the child’s physical, social, emotional, and religious needs, the child’s preference, and the need to maintain a stable living environment.
+Courts also consider whether a parent is willing to support the child’s relationship with the other parent and whether there is a history of abuse or substance issues.

 The Process of Going Through Divorce Law in Alaska

-Are you leaning towards getting a divorce from your partner?
-If so, it is important to understand the necessary steps of the Alaska divorce law process.
+If you are considering divorce, it is important to understand the legal steps involved in the Alaska process.

 Step 2: Request Temporary Orders